AlanBarber/CodeKatas/README.md

  1. Poker Hand Ranking

-    Modify the RankHand() function to return the following strings that indicate the highest level of the hand.
+    Modify the RankHand() function to return the following strings that indicate the highest level of the hand:

     * "Royal Flush" - Special version of straight flush with A, K, Q, J, 10
     * "Straight Flush" - Five cards in sequence of the same suit.